 Harvey Milk Photo Center

-Celebrating over 75 years, the Harvey Milk Photo Center is the oldest and largest community wet Darkroom in the United States, and is associated with the San Francisco Recreation & Parks Department.
-Harvey Milk Photo Center is located at 50 Scott Street, within Duboce Park, in the lower level of the Harvey Milk Center for the Arts building.
-We also offer a full Digital Lab at our facility to our members.
+Serving the San Francisco community since 1940, the Harvey Milk Photo Center is the oldest and largest community wet darkroom in the United States, and is associated with the San Francisco Recreation & Parks Department.
+We also offer a full digital lab at our facility to our members.
+The Harvey Milk Photo Center is located at 50 Scott Street, within Duboce Park, in the lower level of the Harvey Milk Center for the Arts building.
 We have been in our current location since 1954.
-Our program annually now exceeds over 300 classes, workshops and lectures.
-All exhibits, lectures, special events, memberships, are available to the public.
-Our wide selection of classes and workshops are taught by working professionals within the industry, in both fine arts and commercial photography.
-We also offer numerous scholarships for anyone living in San Francisco wishing to take our classes.

 Transit Info: The nearest Muni lines include the N-Judah (closest stop is at Noe Street/Sunset Tunnel East Portal), 24-Divisadero, and 22-Fillmore, along with the 6 and 71 lines, the F-Market, and all of the Muni Metro lines via Church Street Station.